Society & Work

 Key automation job creation statistics

-AI and machine learning specialist is the fastest-growing job category globally (WEF 2023)
+AI and machine learning specialist is the fastest-growing job category globally (WEF 2025); frontline roles (farmworkers, delivery drivers) show the largest absolute growth

 Jobs created vs. jobs displaced by automation, today